Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-To understand the principle of superradiance (SR) memory, consider an $N$-atom ensemble as the storage medium whose energy levels form a $\Lambda$-configuration, where two ground-state spin levels $\ket{g}$ and $\ket{s}$ are optically coupled to an excited level $\ket{e}$.
+To understand the SR memory, consider an $N$-atom ensemble whose energy levels form a $\Lambda$-configuration, where two ground-state spin levels $\ket{g}$ and $\ket{s}$ are optically coupled to an excited level $\ket{e}$.
 We assume that all atoms initially populate $\ket{g}$, and that both $\ket{e} \leftrightarrow \{\ket{g},\ket{s}\}$ transitions are homogeneously-broadened, with Lorentzian lineshapes of characteristic width $\Gamma$ and optical decoherence rates $\gamma = \Gamma/2$.
-In this system, a weak probe field (the optical signal to be stored) is resonant with the $\ket{g} \leftrightarrow \ket{e}$ transition, and a strong control field (to initiate probe storage or recall) with Rabi frequency $\Omega_{\rm C}(t)$ drives the $\ket{e} \leftrightarrow \ket{s}$ transition.
-Such a weak-excitation regime with resonant interactions between the optical fields and the ensemble is well-described by the coupled, linear Maxwell-Bloch equations~\cite{gorshkov2007photon,gorshkov2007universal,sangouard2007analysis,nunn2007mapping}
+A weak probe field (the optical signal to be stored) is resonant with the $\ket{g} \leftrightarrow \ket{e}$ transition, and a strong control field (to initiate probe storage or recall) with Rabi frequency $\Omega_{\rm C}(t)$ drives the $\ket{e} \leftrightarrow \ket{s}$ transition.~Resonant interactions between the optical fields and ensemble are described by the coupled Maxwell-Bloch equations in terms of coherences in the photonic ($\hat{E}$), polarization ($\hat{P}$), and spin-wave ($\hat{S}$) modes~\cite{gorshkov2007photon,gorshkov2007universal,sangouard2007analysis,nunn2007mapping,supplementary}.
+For the input probe, we consider an exponentially rising temporal profile of the form $I_{\rm P}(t) = I_{\rm 0}e^{(t-\tau)/T_{\rm P}} u(\tau - t)$ [$\tau$ is the abrupt switch-off time]; characteristic duration $T_{\rm P} \ll 1/\gamma$ (Fig~\ref{fig:protocol}); and bandwidth $B = 0.157/T_{\rm P}$~\cite{supplementary}, such that memory operation is broadband with $2\pi B \gg \Gamma$.